Independent African news, markets, culture and politics.

 APC slams Gov’s Kefas speech, demands action on deputy Gov's prolonged absence

-A leading member of the All Progressives Congress (APC) in Taraba State, David Kente, has denied reports that he is attempting to persuade Governor Agbu Kefas to join the party.
-In a telephone interview with journalists in Jalingo, Kente clarified that while he has not been informed of any intention by the governor to defect to the APC, Governor Kefas has the right to join any political party of his choice.
+A leading member of the All Progressives Congress (APC) in Taraba State, David Kente, has denied reports that he is trying to persuade Governor Agbu Kefas to join the party.
+In a telephone interview with journalists in Jalingo, Kente said he has not been informed of any intention by the governor to defect to the APC, and that Kefas is free to join any political party he chooses.
+He called the rumors that he is facilitating the governor’s possible defection unfounded, noting that, as a prominent APC stakeholder in Southern Taraba—where the governor hails from—he would have been told if such plans were underway.
+Kente expressed surprise at the accusations and said the governor’s potential defection remains purely speculative.

-The developments in Taraba State highlight the complex dynamics of Nigerian politics, where alliances and party affiliations can shift rapidly.
-As the country approaches future elections, the actions of key stakeholders like David Kente will be closely watched, and their decisions may have significant implications for the state’s political landscape.
+While Kente previously said he would not run against Governor Kefas in 2027, he hinted he might reconsider if the people of Taraba overwhelmingly support his candidacy.
+These developments underscore the complex dynamics of Nigerian politics, where alliances and party affiliations can shift rapidly.
+As the country approaches future elections, the actions of influential figures like David Kente will be closely watched, and their decisions could have significant implications for Taraba’s political landscape.

 Scroll to Top